-The micro data are from the March CPS, downloaded from IPUMS-CPS (King et. al, 2010).
-We use data covering individuals who worked 40 or more weeks during the prior year, and whose usual hours per week in that year was 30 or more.
-The hourly wage is constructed as annual earnings divided by annual hours (usual hours per week times number of weeks worked), deflated to real 1999 dollars, and observations with real wage in the range (\$2, \$100) are kept.
+The microdata are from the March CPS, downloaded from IPUMS-CPS (King et al. 2010).
+We use data covering individuals who worked 40 or more weeks during the prior year and whose usual hours per week in that year was 30 or more.
+The hourly wage is constructed as annual earnings divided by annual hours (usual hours per week times number of weeks worked), deflated to real 1999 dollars, and observations with real wage in the range (\$2,\$100) are kept.

-Cross-section examples use individual-level data for 2012.
-Panel examples use data aggregated to the state-year level for 1977 to 2012.
-In both cases we estimate log-wage regressions and perform inference on a generated regressor that has zero coefficient.
+The cross-section example uses individual-level data for 2012.
+The panel example uses data aggregated to the state-year level for 1977 to 2012.
+In both cases, we estimate log-wage regressions and perform inference on a generated regressor that has zero coefficient.
+Specifically, we test H_0 : $\beta = 0$ using $w = \hat{\beta} / s{\hat{\beta}}$.
+For each example, we present results for a single data set before presenting a Monte Carlo experiment that focuses on inference when there are few clusters.